Whole Grain Chocolate Cupcakes

 - 1 teaspoon baking soda

-- ½ teaspoon salt
+- 1/2 teaspoon salt

 - 2 large eggs (vegan: use liquid egg substitute)

-- ½ cup coconut oil (heat until softened but not hot)
+- 1/2 cup coconut oil , heat until softened but not hot

-- 2 teaspoon quality pure vanilla extract
+- 2 teaspoons quality pure vanilla extract

-- 2 teaspoons vinegar
+- 2 teaspoons white vinegar

-- 1 large banana, mashed
+- 1 large ripe banana , mashed

-- 1 cup shredded zucchini or other squash
+- 1 cup shredded zucchini

-- ½ cup chocolate chips
+- 1/2 cup chocolate chips

-- For the Chocolate-Honey Glaze:
+- For the Honey Chocolate Glaze:

-- 3 tablespoons raw honey
+- 3 tablespoons honey

 - 1 tablespoon coconut oil